shruti-create/cse15l-lab-reports/week-10.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 ```
 As you can see in the example, it found all the directories inside the working directory, which include non-fiction and travel_guides and all the directories under them.
+This command is useful as it shows all the directories under the specific directory, which differentiates it from the command "ls", as "ls" only shows the directories directly under the working directory and not the ones under those.

 Example Use 2:
 ```